-- Activities and experiences are intentionally planned that help children progress on TS Gold.
+- Activities and experiences are intentionally planned that help children progress on ChildPlus DRDP.

-- The Coaching Specialist ensures that observations support placement for each objective during the three assessment periods and provides feedback to teachers on the quality or need of data.
+- The ECE Coach/Support Specialist ensures that observations support placement for each objective during the three assessment periods and provides feedback to teachers on the quality or need of data.

-- The TSG Development and Learning Report shows what each child is currently able to do in relation to the selected objectives/dimensions.
+- The DRDP Parent Report (S024) shows what each child is currently able to do in relation to the selected objectives/dimensions.
 It also highlights the next level of development and learning.

 - Teachers will review this report with families at the first and last parent teacher conference and the second home visit.

-- The Education Manager will review TS Gold Reports to determine if the objectives for development and learning are being addressed on the Bi-Weekly Lesson Plan.
+- The ECE Coach/Support Specialist will review the DRDP reports to determine if the objectives for the development and learning are being addressed on the Bi-Weekly Lesson Plan.

-- Teachers have a system for observation, data collection and data entry.
+- Teachers have a system for observations, data collection and data entry.

-- Teaching Staff will enter child observations into TS Gold on a weekly basis using the TSG Assess Tab.
+- Teaching staff and Home Visitors will enter children’s observations into DRDP on a weekly basis using the ChildPlus mobile link.

 - Teachers show the relationship between assessment information and bi-weekly planning for the environment, the group, and individual goals of the children on the Bi-Weekly Lesson Plan.